 Affected products include:

-The TGA published information on 6 February 2015 based on a previous alert below).issued for this device (see
+The TGA published information on 6 February 2015 based on a previous hazard alert issued for this device (see alert below).

 Since then, based on further consideration of the data, Smith & Nephew has taken the following strengthened actions: